-- > Bachelor of Science in Early Childhood Education - Bachelor of Science in Biological Sciences
+- Bachelor of Science in Early Childhood Education Bachelor of Science in Biological Sciences

-Section 1007.33, Florida Statutes, requires the Division of Florida Colleges to forward the notice of intent to the Chancellor of the State University System, the President of the Independent Colleges and Universities of Florida, and the Executive Director of the Commission for Independent Education.
+Section 1007.33, Florida Statutes, requires the Division of Florida Colleges to forward the notice of intent Section 1007.33, noncea statutes, requires the Division of Florida Confeges to forward the nonce of intent to the Chancellor of the State University System, the President of the Independent Colleges and Universities of Florida, and the Executive Director of the Commission for Independent Education.
 Please disseminate the information herein to the institution(s) within your respective systems as appropriate.